tiwarylab/TERP/README.md

 Thermodynamically Explainable Representations of AI and other black-box Paradigms

 TERP is a post-hoc interpretation scheme for explaining black-box AI predictions.
 TERP works by constructing a linear, local interpretable model that approximates the black-box in the vicinity of the instance being explained.
 TERP determines the accuracy-interpretability trade-off by introducing and using the concept of interpretation entropy.
+Essential packages for this python implementation are listed in requirements.txt file.

 # Usage
 ## An illustrative example involving images can be found in the 'TERP_celebA.ipynb' notebook.